-Anna Vigeland works by turns as a performance writer, (co) director, choreographer, translator, arts facilitator and researcher.
+Anna Vigeland makes and collaborates on performance projects and works by turns as a researcher, performer, choreographer, and translator.

-She's a graduate of the National Circus School of Montreal and the University of Massachusetts and, alongside her professional projects, is currently pursuing an MA at Concordia in Montreal.
+A graduate of the University of Massachusetts and the National Circus School of Montreal, she is currently finishing an interdisciplinary MA at Concordia in Montreal.